 Removing the Queen Cage from the Package

 The queen bee that you receive with your bees is not “their” queen.
-She came from a mating nucleus and need to be gradually introduce to your bee family.
+She came from a mating nucleus and needs to be gradually introduced to your bee family.

 Some bee suppliers make the job of getting to the queen harder than it should be.
 Our first task is to remove the can of syrup and the queen cage from the package bees.

 After removing the cork from the candy plug end of the queen cage, we hang the cage inside the hive.
 Do not remove the cork from the wrong end – we don’t want her to just walk out.

 If you have added any frames of brood to the box (from another colony), she can be placed near them.
 It’s a good idea to have an extra piece of wire or string to make hanging the cage easier.